csmangum/latent_experience_modeling/grants/CIMC_Proposal.md

 - Agent individuality is expressible in latent space

 These observations directly motivated the current proposal: if embeddings can faithfully represent agent experience structure, they may serve as manipulable substrates for counterfactual reasoning.

+---

+[^1]: LEM bridges reactive behavior and reflective cognition by: (a) constructing a vectorized episodic memory—a structured, continuous latent space of multimodal perception–action–reward tuples; (b) enforcing temporal continuity so trajectories form coherent, traversable paths; (c) introducing hierarchical abstraction from sensorimotor details to episode-level concepts; and (d) enabling counterfactual generation via latent editing.
+This shifts agents from purely reactive learning to reflective reasoning over their own experience.

+[^2]: Counterfactual latent editing refers to targeted manipulation of an episode’s latent trajectory using gradient-based tweaks and latent vector arithmetic along concept directions (e.g., add a “goal-reached” offset), subject to constraints that preserve temporal smoothness and cross-modal consistency.

+[^3]: “Phenomenally structured internal experiences” refers here to latent representations that mirror the structure of experience: (a) multimodal fusion of perception, action, and reward; (b) temporal ordering with event-wise chunking; (c) affect-aligned organization via reward/valence; and (d) operations for recall, traversal, and counterfactual generation.
+The aim is a structured, continuous substrate that supports introspection, rather than a mere stimulus–response mapping.

+[^4]: Counterfactual cognition in LEM arises by operating directly in latent space: (a) interpolation between two encoded states or trajectories produces plausible intermediate experiences, yielding “in-between” hypotheticals; (b) targeted latent edits (gradient-based or along concept directions) generate alternative outcomes (e.g., reaching a goal instead of failing).

+[^5]: Narrative and temporal selfhood emerge from the hierarchy: lower latents encode sensorimotor details per timestep, mid-level latents segment trajectories into events/scenes, and top-level latents summarize episodes and outcomes.
+This layered compression yields an episodic memory with coherent internal timelines, where event boundaries, phases, and long-horizon dependencies are explicitly represented and can be recalled, compared, and aligned across episodes.

+[^6]: Latent space geometry refers to the structure of the learned representation manifold—its smoothness, distances, and traversability.
+In LEM, geometry is shaped by VAE regularization (KL/β-schedules), temporal smoothness penalties, contrastive objectives, and hierarchical factorization.
+Desirable geometry yields: (a) local continuity (small latent moves → small semantic changes), (b) meaningful distances (similar experiences are nearby; dissimilar are far), and (c) navigability for interpolation and counterfactual edits.